traycho-zz/payments-sample/README.md

 # payments-sample
-Rest API for simple prepaid card
+Rest API for simple prepaid card, used tech stack

+- Java
+- Spring Boot
+- JAXRS
+- JPA (Hibernate)

 # 1. How to start the application ?
 It is simple just execute  ``mvn spring-boot:run``